In asset pricing, there are two main approaches: equilibrium models and arbitrage pricing models.

 where $E(R_i)$ is the expected return of asset $i$, $\alpha$ is the intercept, $\beta_1, \beta_2, …, \beta_n$ are the factor loadings, and $F_1, F_2, …, F_n$ are the factors.

-These factors can be macroeconomic variables such as interest rates, inflation rates, or other market indices, or company-specific variables such as earnings growth, dividend yield, or other financial ratios.
-Here is an example of a factor model, Fama-French 3-factor model(1992):
+These factors can include macroeconomic variables such as interest rates, inflation, or other market indices, as well as company-specific variables like earnings growth, dividend yield, or financial ratios.
+For example, the Fama-French 3-factor model (1992) is written as:

 \[E(R_i) = R_f + \beta_1 (E(R_m) - R_f) + \beta_2 SMB + \beta_3 HML\]